shivam-kush/Self-Driving-Car/README.md

 # Self-Driving-Car

-Made using HTML, CS, Javascript only.
+Made using HTML, CSS and Javascript only.
 There are <strong>no libraries</strong> used in this project.
 Collision detection is done using Ray Tracing.
 (under construction)